 According to a recent tweet from the official Dying Light Twitter, Dying Light 2 Stay Human will have more than 500 distinct pieces of gear.

 Dying Light 2 story

 In Dying Light 2, players will play as Aiden Caldwell, an infected survivor who uses his exceptional combat abilities to survive in a dying world.
 Narrative Director Chris Avellone claims that the game will feature a “functioning ecosystem that reacts on multiple levels to the things you do and the choices you make.”
-Techland intends to allow you to “carve out your own world,” and while this may seem like a steep promise, it’s one that could be realized quite well thanks to the game’s delay this year.
+Techland intends to allow you to “carve out your own world,” and while this may seem like a steep promise, it’s one that could be realized quite well thanks to the game’s delay last year.

 In the trailer above, we’re given an example of this where The Peacekeepers, a faction within the game’s world, orders the protagonist to negotiate with a group of survivors controlling a much-needed water supply.
 When the player arrives, they’re faced with two decisions; join these survivors or carry out the mission and retrieve this water supply.